Home About Resources Certification Members Join Us Classroom Login

 EVENT OVERVIEW

 Building on the momentum gained through four Executive Retreats in Philadelphia, Oklahoma City, Baltimore and Omaha, this event establishes a time for members to gather with the Board of Directors in casual networking and exploring business with like-minded professionals.
 It brings together the meeting strength and visioning process for the Association along with regional exploration of member businesses and slices of the context of the area.
-Anticipated events include:
+Confirmed events include:

 • Tour of the National History Museum of Utah